pandas-dev/pandas/doc/source/user_guide/reshaping.rst

    pd.from_dummies(df, sep="_")

-Dummy coded data only requires ``k - 1`` categories to be included, in this case the ``k`` th category is the base category, implied by not being assigned any of the other ``k - 1`` categories, can be passed via ``default_category``.
+Dummy coded data only requires ``k - 1`` categories to be included, in this case the ``k`` th category is the default category, implied by not being assigned any of the other ``k - 1`` categories, can be passed via ``default_category``.

 .. ipython:: python